tp7309/TTPassGen/README.md

 > Switch to the project's `ttpassgen` directory if you want use ttpassgen by downloaded source code.

-Example: Generate word list output to _out.dict_, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, end with `xyz`.
+Example: Generate word list output to `out.txt`, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, end with `xyz`.

 ```
 ttpassgen -r "[123]{2:3}xyz" out.txt